⚡ Quick answer

 Once the slab arrives, log the certification number, the grade received and the estimated value in My Comics Collection.
 Your graded collection is then tracked and valued in real time.

 Yes, it is possible to crack open a CGC or CBCS slab to have the comic pressed and cleaned before resubmitting for grading.
 The goal is to improve the grade.
-However, a higher grade is never guaranteed — hidden defects can sometimes emerge and result in a lower score.
+However, a higher grade is never guaranteed, hidden defects can sometimes emerge and result in a lower score.
 The process is only worthwhile if the grade premium justifies the associated costs.
+Prices fluctuate based on supply and demand: a copy that sold for $500 five years ago may now be worth double or half that amount.
+For reliable estimates, check recent sold listings on Heritage Auctions, GoCollect, or eBay (completed sales only).
+Consider using a tracking tool like My Comics Collection to monitor how your copies' values change over time.
+Provenance also plays a role: a pedigree copy (such as Edgar Church or Mile High) can be worth 2-5x more than a similar copy without known provenance.
+The number of certified copies in the CGC Census is a reliable indicator of relative rarity.

 Track Your CGC and CBCS Slabs with Precision